-July is a month of birthdays: Canada (July 1st), the United States (July 4th), and today, July 5th, the bikini turns 69 years old.
+July is a month of birthdays: Canada (July 1st), the United States (July 4th), me (July 31st), and on July 5th, 2018, the bikini turns 72 years old.

-For most women, the selection of the “just perfect” bikini begins well before its time to hit the beach during vacation, and it may very well be the first to-do item on a vacation preparation list.
+For most women, the selection of the perfect bikini begins well before its time to hit the beach during vacation, and it may very well be the first to-do item on a vacation preparation list.
 For many women, there is no greater vacation angst than finding the right swimsuit – bikini or otherwise.

 Archaeologists date the existence of a scanty swimsuit back to 1600 BC., but the modern world was shocked with the debut of this new swimsuit in 1946.
 Designers Jacques Heim and Louis Reard are credited with changing the landscape of the beach forever.
-They were competitors. — Heim selling the world’s smallest swimsuit at a beach shop in Cannes, France, and Reard creating a swimsuit out of four small fabric triangles.
+They were competitors – Heim selling the world’s smallest swimsuit at a beach shop in Cannes, France, and Reard creating a swimsuit out of four small fabric triangles.